boyanio/angular-wasm/README.md

 ## Build

-To build the library, run the following in the root folder:
+To build the demo, run the following in the root folder:
 ```
 npm install
 npm start
 ```

-This will start a server at `http://localhost:4200` where you can see the demo.
+Then you can open your browser at `http://localhost:4200` to see the demo.

 ### Pre-compiled dependencies
-For some of the examples, I have pre-compiled parts of the C/C++ source into a linked bitcode (*.bc* files) to ease the build process.
+For some of the examples, I have pre-compiled parts of the C/C++ source into linked bitcode (*.bc* files) to ease the build process.

 + [libSOIL](https://github.com/boyanio/SOIL-wasm) - Simple OpenGL Image Library (SOIL) is a tiny C library used primarily for uploading textures into OpenGL